sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

   - Closing the wound? or not closing the wound? ss wires? drains? think about these things before going in
   - And there is no such thing as a mini incision for an arthrotomy, a properly done arthrotomy has adequate 		exposure and visualization of the joint itself
 - There are only 5 true orthopedic emergencies:
-  - cauda equina
+  - Cauda equina
-  - dislocation
+  - Dislocation
-  - open fracture
+  - Open fracture
-  - septic knee
+  - Septic knee
   - ???
 - Always be thorough in reviewing your x-rays, always have a second look.
 Make sure patient's complaints and physical exam coincides with the x-ray. when in doubt-ask! and write in the chart, that the patient has beed referred to — (name of senior surgeon) document your PE findings, document your x-ray findings, and itemize your plan for the patient.